shvkhzod/portfolio2/src/lib/posts/side-effect-of-100-books.md

 I started enjoying it, reading became my habit.

 I felt as if each book was making me smarter.
 But I was wrong.
 Non-fiction didn't make me smarter, it did what it's supposed to do - provide with surface level knowledge.
-Bestseller writers choose common topics and make them very easy to read.
-They would fail to sell millions of copies, if they made books filled with knowledge.
-I mean the pure knowledge, not the one that you can read and understand in supermarket queue.
+The recipe for bestseller book is simple.
+Writers need to choose popular topics(success, money, relationship, eetc) and make them very easy to read.

+Now thanks to the AI and short videos, we cannot focus in one task more than 3 minutes.
+Let alone reading books, we cannot read messages longer than 4 sentences anymore.
+So authors have to choose common sense things and explain as if we are 6 year olds

-So I picked up textbooks.
+So after my frustration, I picked up textbooks.
 I remembered what is "real" learning.
 Textbooks are uncomfortable to read, because I need to focus, contemplate and memorize the contents.

 I also used books not to the actual thing.
 For example, I preffered reading about Algorithms rather than writing real the real code.